 - We provide a variety of resources that relate to the school, e.g. uniform to dress up in, a role play area set up as a school classroom, photographs of all the schools the children may attend.
-This will help the children to become familiar with this new concept and will aid the transition - We invite school representatives into the nursery to introduce them to the children

-- Where possible we use other ways to support the transition to school, e.g. inviting previous children from the nursery who have moved on to school to come back and talk to the children about their school experiences - Where possible we plan visits to the school with the key person, or call the school.
+This will help the children to become familiar with this new concept and will aid the transition - We invite school representatives into the nursery to introduce them to the children - Where possible we use other ways to support the transition to school, e.g. inviting previous children from the nursery who have moved on to school to come back and talk to the children about their school experiences - Where possible we plan visits to the school with the key person, or call the school.
 Each key person will talk about the school with their key children who are due to move to school and discuss what they think may be different and what may be the same.
-They will talk through any concerns the child may have and initiate activities or group discussions relating to any issues to help children overcome these - We produce a comprehensive report on every child starting school to enable teachers to have a good understanding of every child received.
+They will talk through any concerns the child may have and initiate activities or group discussions relating to any issues to help children overcome these - We produce a comprehensive report on every child leaving the setting and with parental permission will share this with the school.
+We aim to enable teachers to have a good understanding of every child received.
 This will include their interests, strengths and level of understanding and development in key areas.
 This will support continuity of care and early learning.